dha-lo-jd/littleMaidMob_dev_forge/littleMaidMob/readme_en.txt

  Hold book and right click maid, then maid-IFF configurationGUI is open.
  Used book consumed.
- In this GUI, each time you click the subject, maids reaction properties will change ENEMY FEnemy.
-Attack them and counter attacks UNKNOWN FUnknown mobs.
+ In this GUI, each time you click the subject, maids reaction properties will change ENEMY ï¼šEnemy.
+Attack them and counter attacks UNKNOWN ï¼šUnknown mobs.
 Counter attack when maids are attacked.
- FRIENDLYFFriend.
+ FRIENDLYï¼šFriend.
 Never attack/counter attack.

  -Snow makes me child.
  When "freedom" maids released to the snowfield, they starts snowballing.